dimitri-nicolo/calico/v2.0/usage/troubleshooting/logging.md

 ### Bird/Bird6

-Bird and Bird6 are used for distributing IPv4 and IPv6 routes between {{site.prodname}}
+Bird and Bird6 are used for distributing IPv4 and IPv6 routes between {{site.tseeprodname}}
 enabled hosts.
 The logs are output in the `bird` and `bird6` sub-directories of the `{{site.nodecontainer}}` logging directory.